brettski/brettski.com/src/_blog/posts/code-highlighting-at-wordpress-com.md

 ---
-title: "Code Highlighting at Wordpress.com"
+title: 'Code Highlighting at Wordpress.com'
-date: "2011-11-15T03:48:55.000Z"
+date: '2011-11-15T03:48:55.000Z'
 categories:
-  - "internet"
+  - 'internet'
 tags:
-  - "blogging"
+  - 'blogging'
-  - "wordpress"
+  - 'wordpress'
-slug: "code-highlighting-at-wordpress-com"
+slug: 'code-highlighting-at-wordpress-com'
 ---

 After four or so years of using wordpress.com for my blog I finally figured out how to highlight code (prettify) in a blog post.